5 Productivity Hacks You Must Do at the End of Every Day

 It’s been a day of fighting distractions, racing to meetings, staying awake, ingesting caffeine, and trying to get stuff done.
 Now, you’re packing your laptop to take work home.
 And tomorrow, you’ll get up, rinse, and repeat.

-Step 1: Respond to as many emails as you can.
+Step 1: Respond to as many emails as you can

 I’m a huge believer in chunking—the practice of doing similar tasks at the same time.
 Email is one of them.

-What makes this number worse, is the halo time of distraction over email.
+What makes this number worse is the halo time of distraction over email.
 Many of us allow email to creep into every moment of our day.
-We get an email notification and whizz, we allow our mind to skitter away from whatever task it was we were doing, and go see what shiney new email we’ve now got!
-It takes an estimated forty minutes to recover from a distraction, meaning that we spend the entire day distracted by email.
+You get an email notification, and—whizz!—your mind skitters away from whatever task it was doing to see what shiny new email you’ve got now!
+It takes an average of 25 minutes to recover from a distraction, meaning we spend the entire day distracted by email.

 That’s a freaking waste of time.